 This explains why people who follow a low-carb diet find themselves having clearer skin.
 Here’s an additional benefit: Cutting down on sugar fights the aging process, also termed as glycation.

-5. Manages sugar cravings
+5. Keto diet manages sugar cravings

 It is by breaking up with sugar-laden foods and starchy carbohydrates that your blood glucose stabilizes.
 Diets high in simple carbs cause rapid rises and drops in blood glucose, leading to extreme cravings and fatigue.